Skip to main content

 When will insurance pay for Mounjaro?

-If your insurance pays for Mounjaro, it will typically only be paid for when it is prescribed for its FDA approved indication, type 2 diabetes.
+If your insurance pays for Mounjaro, it will typically only be paid for when it is prescribed for its FDA-approved indication, type 2 diabetes in adults.

-Mounjaro is not approved as a weight loss medication, and insurance companies will not typically cover any cost for this use, even if your doctor writes you a prescription for weight loss (known as an “off-label” indication).
+Mounjaro is not approved as a weight loss medication, and insurance companies will not typically cover Mounjaro for this use, even if your doctor writes you a prescription for weight loss (known as an “off-label” indication).

-In Nov.
-2023, Zepbound, which contains tirzepatide (the same active ingredient as Mounjaro) was approved for weight loss maintenance in adults.
-Check with your prescription plan to determine if you have insurance coverage for this medication, if needed.
+If your doctor prescribes Mounjaro for weight loss, but it is not covered for this use, speak with your doctor about using Zepbound.
+Zepbound, which contains tirzepatide (the same active ingredient as Mounjaro) has been approved for weight loss maintenance in adults.
+Also, check with your prescription plan to determine if you have insurance coverage for this medication, if needed for weight loss.

 How do I get insurance to cover Mounjaro?